-The share of modification losses relating to COVID-19 measures taken in the year 2020 was minus \in 29 million.
-In the reporting year, the share of modification effects from COVID 19 measures was less than \in 0.1 million.
+The share of modification losses relating to COVID-19 measures taken in the year 2020 was minus \le 29 million.
+In the reporting year, the share of modification effects from COVID 19 measures was less than \le 0.1 million.